Klizzy/ice-highspeed/README.md

-# ICE highspeed Internet restore
+# 🚅 ICE highspeed internet data limit reset

 This script can reset the 200MB data limit for the highspeed internet on ICE trains in Germany.
 It basically just changes the MAC address for your machine, so you will need admin rights to run this script.